 In today’s challenging economic environment, financial constraints mean Government and Public Sector bodies face a difficult balancing act between ensuring good quality public services whilst delivering efficiency gains.
 One area where it’s possible to realise these efficiencies without affecting frontline public services is by automate their buying and supplying processes through a Commerce Network.

-The Basware Commerce Network is part of the Government’s ‘Digital By Default’ revolution and is now available to all public sector organisations on G-Cloud, we see G-Cloud as the ideal route to get onto the Basware Commerce Network.
+The Basware Network is part of the Government’s ‘Digital By Default’ revolution and is now available to all public sector organisations on G-Cloud, we see G-Cloud as the ideal route to get onto the Basware Network.

 BCN hosts 1,800 catalogues containing 2.4 million product IDs and is at the heart of strategic initiatives like eTrading for Wales, the National Police Procurement Hub, the Government eMarketplace and we are working with the Independent Shared Services Centers to add value to their customers as they evolve as part of the government’s Shared Services strategy.

 Within Europe, there are many existing e-invoicing projects.
 Some countries such as Denmark have and Finland are already at or near 100% e-invoicing to the public sector.
 Others like Norway have mandates for e-invoicing to federal government in place and a phased approach (2015) for e-invoicing to municipal government.
 Portugal, Austria and Spain all have various directives in place since 2014 and other countries have step-by-step plans for mandatory e-invoicing by certain dates in the near future.
 All will have to be ready by 2018 when the EU wide mandate for B2G comes into effect.